By: Niels Heemskerk, Everlong Group Medical Captive Services

 With a self-funded health plan, the employer will pay a portion of the additional costs during a high-claims year and stop-loss insurance will cover the rest.
 When claims costs come down in following years, so will the employer’s costs.
 The stop-loss premium may increase, but nowhere near as dramatically as a fully insured premium would have.
 The employer retains the margins above claims costs rather than giving that money to the fully insured carrier.

 Added stability and control.

-Self-funding in a captive provides an extra level of protection against volatility and premium increases.
+Self-funding in a captive insurance program provides an extra level of protection against volatility and premium increases.
 The risk pooling solution dampens the volatility of claims costs during the high-claims years and even enables employers to get a portion of the stop-loss premium returned in good years.
-In addition, as members of the captive, employers have group purchasing power when negotiating stop-loss renewals, which helps to lower premium increases.
+In addition, as members of the captive, employers have group purchasing power when negotiating stop-loss renewals, which helps to lower insurance premium increases.